Food rescue: The food system

 In most cases, rescued food is being saved from being thrown into a dumpster and, ultimately, landfills or other garbage disposals.
 Food recovered on farms is kept from being plowed under.
 On farms, the donations often must be harvested, or gleaned, by volunteers.
 Also, to help rescue food that would otherwise be wasted, the USDA has expanded their Farm Storage Facility Loan Program.
 The Farm Storage Facility Loan Program helps farmers obtain low-cost loans for more farm storage so they can protect more food from becoming waste.

 In the United States, businesses that source food rescue programs have received tax benefits for their donations and have been protected from liability lawsuits by the federal Emerson Good Samaritan Food Donation Act since 1996.

-The benefit of many food rescue programs is they offer healthy food to those in need but who may not meet the application requirements of state food-assistance programs.
+The benefit of many food rescue programs is they offer healthy food to those in need, such as individuals living in a food desert, a region where its residents lack access to healthy and affordable foods due to poor retail access and other social and urban factors.
+Food rescue programs also benefit those who may not meet the application requirements of state food-assistance programs.
 Many programs also provide immediate emergency assistance, without having to wait through an application process.
 Food rescue organizations are less restricted by cost and availability of food, as so much edible food is thrown out and free for the taking, so eligibility requirements are generally unnecessary.
 This organizational model often allows food rescues to provide nutritional assistance more quickly, with more flexibility and accessibility than other types of hunger relief programs.

+Greenhouse gas emissions

+According to the UN's Food and Agriculture Organization, food waste is the third-largest source of greenhouse gas emissions.
+98% of food waste ends up in landfills, where they decompose and release methane gas into the atmosphere.
+Because food waste decays more quickly, food waste contributes more methane emissions than anything else that goes to landfills.
+Methane gas is over 20 times more potent than carbon dioxide in affecting climate change.
+Wasted food in landfills accounts for 8-10% of global greenhouse gas emissions.
+Greenhouse gasses from rotting foods contribute to warmer global temperatures and extreme weather events, sea level rise, as well as ozone depletion and increased risk of diseases.

+Food rescue helps fight greenhouse gas emissions from landfills.
+Every US dollar spent on rescuing food from going to the landfill or compost saves roughly 7.5 kilograms of greenhouse gas emissions.

+Between August 2016 and July 2017, Aria, a major resort and convention center in Las Vegas, Nevada, collaborated with Three Square Food Bank to launch a food rescue program, rescuing over 24,000 kilograms worth of surplus food from large gatherings.
+The program provided over 45,000 meals to individuals experiencing food insecurity, as well as preventing approximately 108 metric tons of greenhouse gas emissions from releasing into the atmosphere, the equivalent of 250 barrels of oil consumed.